-ire’ne lara silva is the author of two chapbooks: ani’mal and INDíGENA.
-Her first collection of poetry, furia, was published by Mouthfeel Press in October 2010 and received an Honorable Mention for the 2011 International Latino Book Award in Poetry.
+ire’ne lara silva, the 2023 Texas State Poet Laureate, is the author of three chapbooks: ani’mal, INDíGENA and Enduring Azucares (Sibling Rivalry Press, 2015).
+Her two full length poetry collections, furia (Mouthfeel Press, 2010) and Blood Sugar Canto (Saddle Road Press, 2016) were finalists for the International Latino Book Award in Poetry.
+Her most recent poetry collection, CUICACALLI/House of Song (Saddle Road Press, 2019), was a finalist for the Texas Institute of Letters Poetry Prize.
 Her first collection of short stories, flesh to bone, was published by Aunt Lute Press in 2013. flesh to bone received the 2013 Premio Aztlan, placed 2ND for the 2014 TEJAS NACCS FOCO Award in Fiction, and was a Finalist for ForeWard Review’s Book of the Year Award in Multicultural Fiction. flesh to bone was also selected as the May 2014 Book of the Month for the National Latino Book Club/Las Comadres.

-She is the 2014 Recipient of the final Alfredo Cisneros del Moral Award, the 2013 Fiction Finalist for AROHO’s Gift of Freedom, the 2008 recipient of the Gloria Anzaldua Milagro Award, a Macondo member, and a 2010 Cantomundo Inaugural Fellow.
+In 2020, ire’ne was inducted as a member of the Texas Institute of Letters.
+She is the recipient of a 2021 Tasajillo Writers Grant, a 2017 NALAC Fund for the Arts Grant, the 2014 final Alfredo Cisneros del Moral Award, the 2013 Fiction Finalist for AROHO’s Gift of Freedom, and the 2008 Gloria Anzaldua Milagro Award.
+She is also a member of the Macondo workshop and an Inaugral Cantomundo Fellow.
+Most recently, ire’ne was awarded the 2021 Texas Institute of Letters Shrake Award for Best Short Nonfictio.
 From 2004 to 2008, she was the Executive Coordinator for the Macondo Writing Workshop/Macondo Foundation.
-She and Moises S. L. Lara were co-coordinators for the Flor De Nopal Literary Festival (2011-2015). http://flordenopalliteraryfestival.wordpress.com/
+She and Moises S. L. Lara were co-coordinators for the Flor De Nopal Literary Festival (2011-2015).

 She can be reached at firstname.lastname@example.org for reading invitations, scheduling workshops, or any other correspondence.